4WD MODIFICATIONS - TYRES & WHEELS

 Don’t ever, ever, ever put more pressure into a tyre than its rating.
 Recreation vehicle tyres – most of those with low profiles that have /65, /60, /55 and even /45 in the tyre size panel – cannot tolerate high inflation pressures and will crack their casings if over-inflated and then driven on stony roads.
 You probably won’t feel the casing fail initially, but the pressure drop soon shows up – usually in the form of a ‘zipper’ failure, where the casing splits around the sidewall.

-Light truck tyres – denoted by the suffix ‘LT’ after the tyre size – can tolerate high pressures.
+Light truck tyres – denoted by the suffix ‘LT’ after the tyre size – can tolerate higher pressures.

 Part of your pre-trip tyre strategy is knowing what to do with tyre pressures when you get into the slow stuff.
 We all know that pressures need to be dropped for soft sand, but what about gravel roads, mud and stony trails?